janhaslik/Asura-Crow/README.md

 #### Searcher
 - **Description**: Accesses the MongoDB database and delivers relevant information to the query using various algorithms like TF-IDF and BM25.

-#### API
-- **Description**: Fetches data from the Searcher API and provides an interface for interacting with the different components of the search engine.
-Additionally, it serves the React frontend as a Single Page Application (SPA).